mixmarvel/mixmarvel.github.io/_posts/2018-10-Axonomy .md

 The MixMarvel Foundation very much agrees with MixMarvel's participation in Axonomy 4th Voting Round.
 This is very helpful with MixMarvel's brand and awareness.

 The MixMarvel Foundation has a back-up funding support for the event.
-The funding will include but not limited to marketing, PR, community events etc. XXXX MIX tokens in total.
+The funding will include but not limited to marketing, PR, community events etc.